Stick it to the Flu® - State Health Plan FAQs

 - What about the flu shot for children?

-- How do North Carolina state agencies, schools, community colleges and universities sign up for a flu shot clinic?
+- How do North Carolina state agencies, schools, community colleges and universities sign up to have a flu shot clinic?

-- How will the State Health Plan communicate the flu shot program to North Carolina state agencies, schools, community colleges and universities, retirees and other State Health Plan members?
+- How will North Carolina state agencies, schools, community colleges and universities, retirees and other State Health Plan members learn about the flu shot program?

-In August, the Plan will send materials to Health Benefits Representatives and state agencies, schools, community colleges and universities to invite them to host flu shot clinics at their worksites.
-Beginning in September, members can access information about the flu shot program at www.shpnc.org.
-Doctor's offices may also promote flu shot clinics in their offices.
+In August, the Plan will invite Health Benefits Representatives and state agencies, schools, community colleges and universities to sign up to have flu shot clinics at their worksites.
+Beginning in September, members can learn about the flu shot program at www.shpnc.org.

 - What if I have more questions?